EduCreative/echo-expedition/README.md

 # Echo Expedition II: Fluent Frontiers

 An application for English language learners of all levels to improve their listening comprehension, pronunciation, and spoken fluency through AI-powered exercises.
-This project is built with React, Vite, Zustand, and the Google Gemini API.
+This project is built with React, Vite, Zustand, Firebase, and the Google Gemini API.

 ## Features

+-   **Firebase Integration:** Full backend support with Firebase Authentication for users and Cloud Firestore for real-time, cross-device data synchronization.
 -   **Interactive Lessons:** Practice speaking with AI-powered feedback on pronunciation and content.
 -   **Expedition Map:** Progress through levels from Beginner (A1) to Proficient (C2).
 -   **Gamified Modes:** Test your skills in the "Pronunciation Race" and "Echo Drill".
 -   **Free-Form Conversation:** Have an open-ended chat with the AI on any topic.
--   **Offline Support:** Standard lessons are available offline, with progress synced when you reconnect.
+-   **Offline Support:** Standard lessons and progress are available offline, with changes automatically synced upon reconnection via Firestore.
 -   **Custom Lesson Generation:** Create your own lessons on any topic you want to practice.
 -   **Voice Commands:** Navigate and control the app with your voice.
 -   **Brand Assets:** A standalone `logo.svg` file is available at the project root for branding and promotional use.